Skip to content

 environmentally responsible manner.”

-About Lupin
+About Organic Lupin

 Lupin is uniquely high in protein (up to 40%) and dietary fiber (30%) low in fat (6%) and contains minimal starch and therefore has a very low Glycemic Index (GI) .In terms of nutritional and health benefits on offer, lupin seed is an attractive ‘GM free’ alternative to soybeans.